g-akca/euroleague-wiki/README.md

 - **Scripting:** JavaScript

 ## Prerequisites
 The project makes use of Flask, Python MySQL Connector and Bcrypt.
-Please make sure to create a virtual environment and install the necessary requirements by running these commands on a terminal:
+Please make sure to create a virtual environment and install the necessary requirements by running these commands on a terminal after Step 7 in the [Installation Guide](#installation-guide) section:
 ```
 # UNIX
 python3 -m venv .venv